The White Punjabi Bride

-This is the traditional fashion of women in Punjab and is worn as part of everyday living.
-There are many different styles of Salwar Kameez including the more common styles such as the Punjabi Suit, Anarkali Style, Abaya Style, and the Pakistani Suit.
-As with many cultural aspects of India, the salwar kameez particularly the Punjabi Suit differs between regions.
+This is the traditional fashion of women in Punjab and is worn as part of everyday living and it is also referred to as the Punjabi Suit.
+There are many different styles of Salwar Kameez/Punjabi Suits including the more common styles such as Anarkali Style, Abaya Style, and the Pakistani Suit.
+As with many cultural aspects of India, the salwar kameez differs between regions.
 However the structure of the suit essentially remains the same.
 It consists of the kameez which is a straight line tunic that is of knee length with splits on either side.
 It will have a high neckline out of modesty.
 The kameez can also be referred to as a kurti as they are not dissimilar in style.
 Depending on the style of kameez will depend on the style of pant worn.

 Pajammi Pants / Churidaar Leggings